Can I Get Disability Benefits for Military Sexual Trauma?

 Evidence that a traumatic event occurred may include:

-- Records from a sexual assault crisis center (see Additional Resources for a list of centers below), a hospital, or a mental health counseling center
+- Records from a sexual assault crisis center (see Additional Resources for a list of centers below), a hospital, a VA Hospital or “Vet Center”, or a mental health counseling center

 - Medical treatment – STD/HIV testing, pregnancy tests